Wireless Ethernet Dispatch (WED)

 # cat /sys/kernel/debug/ppe0/bind

-(Note: On some versions/setups, this may be ppe1 or located at /sys/kernel/debug/mtk_ppe/bind)
+Note: On some devices this may be ppe1 or located at /sys/kernel/debug/mtk_ppe/bind.

 Example output showing a bound (BND) flow: